hl7ch/ch-allergyintolerance/README.md

 Description: "CH Allergy intolerance substance value set.
 This value set includes codes from SNOMED Clinical Terms® substances for the documentation of substancies of allergy or intolerance reactions"

 * reaction.substance from CHAllergyIntoleranceSubstanceValueSet (preferred)

+pre coordinated values added to reaction.substance and code, but no post coodinated values (awwaiting them to be added as precoordinated o^codes by SNOMED CT)

+fixing some minor instance (expamples) issues.